War in Donbas: Escalation in January 2015

 OSCE monitors reported a "rise in tensions" following New Year's Day.
 Numerous ceasefire violations were recorded, with most occurring near Donetsk International Airport.
 Infighting amongst insurgent groups broke out in Luhansk Oblast.
 In one incident, LPR militants said that they had killed Alexander Bednov, the leader of the pro-Russian "Batman Battalion", on 2 January 2015.
 LPR officials said that Bednov had been running an "illegal prison", and that he had engaged in torturing prisoners.
 In another incident, the leader of an Antratsyt-based Don Cossack militant group, Nikolai Kozitsyn, said that the territory controlled by his group, claimed by the Luhansk People's Republic, had become part of the "Russian empire", and that Russian president Vladimir Putin was its "emperor".

-An intercity bus stopped at a government checkpoint in Buhas was hit by a Grad rocket on 13 January, killing 12 civilians.
+An intercity bus stopped at a government checkpoint in Buhas was hit by a Grad rocket on 13 January, killing 12 civilians (see Volnovakha bus attack).
 Ukrainian president Petro Poroshenko declared a day of national mourning.
-Buhas is 35 km south-west of Donetsk city.